acemod/ACE3/documentation/feature/medical-system.md

 - They occur when the skin is rubbed away by friction against another rough surface (e.g. rope burns and skinned knees).
 - Sources: falling, rope burn, vehicle crashes.
-- Effects: pain - extremely light, bleeding - extremely slowly
+- Effects: pain - extremely light, bleeding - extremely slowly.

 ##### 2.2.1.2 Avulsions

 - Occur when an entire structure or part of it is forcibly pulled away, such as the loss of a permanent tooth or an ear lobe.
-Explosions, gunshots, and animal bites may cause avulsions. |
+Explosions, gunshots, and animal bites may cause avulsions.
-- Sources: explosions, vehicle crashes, grenades, artillery shells, bullets, backblast, bites. |
+- Sources: explosions, vehicle crashes, grenades, artillery shells, bullets, backblast, bites.
-- Effects: pain - extremely high, bleeding - extremely fast (depends on wound size). |
+- Effects: pain - extremely high, bleeding - extremely fast (depends on wound size).

 ##### 2.2.1.3 Contusions